 Comparing free cash flow growth

-In the following section we will look into these companies’ debt.
+In the next part, we’ll look into these four companies’ indebtedness.